By Mark Nobes, chief editor

 Des Lynam became the main presenter until 1991 and an occasional host until 1999.
 Steve Rider was the main presenter from 1991 until 2005.

 There were plenty of other presenters and commentators, too, and here are a few names you may have forgotten about...

 Alan Weeks - who is best remembered for hosting winter sports and the Winter Olympics

-David Icke - he was a co-presenter from 1982 until 1990, but then went bonkers by announcing he was the "son of the Godhead" in 1991, and that the world would be hit by devastating earthquakes and tidal waves.
+David Icke - he was a co-presenter from 1982 until 1990, but then he lost the plot by announcing he was the "son of the Godhead" in 1991, and that the world would be hit by devastating earthquakes and tidal waves.
+He also claimed the Queen is a shape-shifting reptilian lizard.
+Well, I guess her name is Liz, so he must be right.

 Bob Wilson - the ex-Arsenal and Scotland player also hosted Football Focus between 1974 and 1994.